Things to Do in Indiana Dunes National Park: Top Sights, Best Hikes, Tips, and More!

 Camping: If you want to camp in Indiana Dunes National Park, that is a separate cost that we will talk about below.

 Indiana Dunes State Park: There is a separate fee to get into Indiana Dunes State Park: $7 per in-state vehicle and $12 per out of state vehicle.
-The America the Beautiful Pass does apply here, either.
+The America the Beautiful Pass does not apply here, either.

 Best Things to Do in Indiana Dunes National Park